aws-samples/serverless-patterns/fargate-cdk/README.md

 # AWS Fargate

 This project contains a sample AWS Cloud Development Kit (AWS CDK) template for deploying an AWS Fargate service running on an Amazon Elastic Container Service (ECS) with an Application Load Balancer in-front.
 This builds on the tutorial at [AWS CDK Creating an AWS Fargate service using the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/ecs_example.html) by showing how to add a custom image without having to pre-push the image to Amazon Elastic Container Registry (ECR) or another container library.
 This makes use of the in-built `ecs.ContainerImage.fromAsset` method.
 The custom image used is a simple hello world Node Js application.
-This can be changed to other images that suit your use case, simply make changes to the codes found in the `src` directory.
+This project also provides an example of how to pass an environment variable to the image.
+Note that the image can be changed to other images that suit your use case by changing the codes found in the `src` directory.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/fargate-cdk.